dechamps/bfr/docs/source/index.rst

 If you would like to participate in its development, please join the `developers mailing list <https://lists.sourceforge.net/lists/listinfo/bfr-developers>`_ and use the `Trac <https://sourceforge.net/apps/trac/bfr>`_ to create tickets and monitor the project development.
+There is also a `Google+ <https://plus.google.com/101188874349659771056/posts>`_ page that you can add to your circles and have release notifications show up in your stream.

 Welcome aboard!